petermattia/petermattia/_posts/2017-09-18-automating-science.markdown

 tags: science
 ---

-Like everyone else, I wish I had more time - there's too much to do with only 24 hours a day!
+Like everyone else, I wish I had more time---there's too much to do with only 24 hours a day!
 If graduate school has taught me one thing, it's the value of time.
 Yet I spend much of my research time doing low-level tasks, like ordering supplies, preparing samples, and converting files.